 In the 1970’s JL Boston established and managed a child abuse center for the Massachusetts Welfare Department.
 In the 1980’s and 1990’s, JL Boston focused its attention on empowering women and promoting the arts.
 One of the most powerful programs launched during this period was the Good Grief program, assisting children to cope with death, which eventually was turned over to the Boston University School of Medicine.
 JL Boston also founded WIRE, the Women’s Informational Referral and Educational Service.
 The program included a van that toured neighborhoods distributing educational materials on area services to women all over the city.

 The Junior League of Boston is now part of the Association of Junior Leagues International (AJLI), an organization of 291 Junior League chapters in four countries.
-This organization is composed of more than 140,000 dedicated and creative women members from varying backgrounds and interests, who share a commitment to volunteering.
+This organization is composed of dedicated and creative women members from varying backgrounds and interests, who share a commitment to volunteering.
 JL Boston’s membership began as a progressive, motivated and dedicated collection of trained female volunteers, and today, we honor these roots, and continue their legacy.
 We believe that the women of today’s Junior League are unstoppable.

 Learn More About JL Boston’s Legacy